Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,412.34,415.66.md

 ### Transcript

-> &quot;You guys fixed the M.A.M. hard drive crash yet?
-Winky face.&quot;
+> Not a question. &quot;You guys fixed the M.A.M. hard drive crash yet?
+Winky face.&quot; Yes.